recepayddogdu/Object_Detection_Classification_-_Ford_Otosan_Intern_P2/README.md

 A mask was created with the data in the JSON file to identify the pixels of the lines in the image.

-The `fillPoly` function from the cv2 library was used to draw the masks.
+The `polylines` function from the cv2 library was used to draw the masks.

     for obj in json_dict["objects"]: #To access each list inside the json_objs list
         if obj['classTitle']=='Solid Line':